legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - **Fast Pair timing**
-  → Samsung negotiation behavior usually takes precedence → if Automatically save devices is on it will get stored in the cloud
+  → Samsung negotiation behavior usually takes precedence → if Automatically save devices is on it may get stored in the cloud

 - **Writing to firmware post-handshake (after override) with Music Center**
   → Behavior suggests negotiated profiles may persist across reconnects (WH-1000XM5/XM3).
-  → will apply after Samsung renegotiation behavior
+  → may apply after observed Samsung negotiation behavior

 - **GUI desync between Developer Options and BCC**
   → Happens if renegotiation timing conflict occurs.